CQuinn8/R-batchtools-ML-demo/SDM_tutorial.md

 5. Interact with Rstudio as you would on a local machine...

 ## Species distribution modeling using batchtools
-1. Now that you have rstudio open, the git repo cloned, and batchtools properly installed on your directory we can walk through a species modeling example using two U.S. tree species (sugar maple and red maple) and two machine learning algorithms (random forest and multiple adaptive regression splines/MARS).
+1. Now that you have rstudio open, the git repo cloned, and batchtools properly installed on your directory we can walk through a species modeling example using two U.S. tree species (sugar maple and table mountain pine) and two machine learning algorithms (random forest and multiple adaptive regression splines [MARS]).